Decree on Demand: Frequently Asked Questions

 What is a consent decree?

 The court enters a Consent Decree when all parties have agreed on how to resolve everything required for a divorce, legal separation or annulment.
 You must agree in writing to issues such as division of property and debt, spousal maintenance (if any), legal decision-making, visitation, and support (if you have children).
 All parties must sign the written decree.

 The Respondent still must be served with the petition (or the Respondent must sign an Acceptance of Service or Waiver of Service).
 The signed consent decree and other required paperwork cannot be submitted to the court until at least 64 days have passed after the date the Respondent was served with the divorce papers.

-Make sure your documents are completely correctly before filing them with the court.
-If they are not completed correctly, the Court will not be able to sign the documents.
+Make sure your documents are completed correctly before filing them with the court.
+If they are not completed correctly, the court will not be able to sign the documents.

 The following paperwork is required to be signed and notarized by all parties when submitting a consent decree:

 - Original Stipulation to proceed by Consent Decree and 2 copies